jmkahn/Math-181-Final-Project/README.md

 ```
 python ifs.py
 ```
-in order to run it.
+in order to run the file.

 We hope you enjoy!